ahmemoha/network-intel-dashboard/README.md

 ```

 ### 🌐  Deployment (GitHub Pages)
-Since Cortex is a client-side application, you can host it for free on GitHub Pages:
+Since the dashboard is a client-side application, you can host it for free on GitHub Pages:

 1. Rename the main file to `index.html`